b1conrad/pico-debug/README.md

 event engine_ui/new?name=John&backgroundColor=%23CCCCCC
 ```

-The first example assumes that the current RID is `io.picolabs.wrangler`
+The first example assumes that the current RID is `io.picolabs.pico-engine-ui`
-and queries for the children of the current pico.
+and queries for the "box" of the current pico.

 The second example creates a new child pico named "John" with a gray background.